Linzar-Slytherin/SDS/evaluation/2-inference/readme.md

 1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.
 2. Full evaluation: Reproduce all the main results in the paper.

-## Environment Setup

-We use the cloud provider [Runpod](https://www.runpod.io/) to create compute instances and run all the experiments on them.
-We provided credentials for you to log in to Runpod in hotcrp and you can start the instance from a template with all the environments set up already.
-Different experiments require a different number of compute resources, please follow the detailed guidance below in each section to create the instance.

-**It is appreciated to stop the instance when you finish the review process each time, we pay real dollars for the GPU hours :)**

 ### Dataset Preprocessing
 To save your time, we've preprocessed the datasets in advance and saved them to `/app/dataset` in the template.
 If you want to reproduce the dataset, please follow [this instruction](repro-dataset.md).